 Please utilize the RSVP form above to proceed with registration.
 Our registration system is integrated with the Linux Foundation ID system (LFID.)
 To register, please log in with your existing LFID, or create a new one here, and click on Create Community Profile.

 If you have forgotten the password for an existing account, reset it by clicking "Forgot Password".
 You will also be able to use 3rd party authentication providers (Gmail, GitHub, LinkedIn, and Facebook) to automatically generate your LFID.
 If you experience issues, please email at us firstname.lastname@example.org.

-Your registration for or attendance at the LFN Developer & Testing Forum indicates your agreement to abide by the Code of Conduct and its terms - reference the Code of Conduct here.
+Your registration for or attendance at the LFN Developer & Testing Forum indicates your agreement to abide by the Code of Conduct and its terms.

-Anuket: Our mission is - Empower the global communications community by creating and developing reference cloud infrastructure models, architectures, conformance programs, and tools to deliver network services faster, more reliably, and securely.
-We'll be hosting some meetings exploring future development topics, discussing operating procedures, and fostering collaboration with other projects.
+Anuket: The Anuket community will be hosting meetings exploring future development topics, discussing operating procedures, and fostering collaboration with other projects.

 ODIM: ODIM coordinates with other key SDOs and open source communities, with a focus on automation, simplification, consistency, and interoperability of COTS and OSS infrastructure management solutions resulting in accelerating infrastructure deployments across segments while lowering operational complexity and cost.